Associate of Arts

 - Fulfill any outstanding school financial obligations.

-AA degree courses will transfer directly to Shiloh University’s bachelor’s degree programs.
+Associate of Arts degree courses will transfer directly to Shiloh University’s bachelor’s degree programs.
 Students are responsible for checking on the transferability of Shiloh University credits to other colleges and universities.
 Acceptance of credits is always determined by the receiving institution.
 Students should also be aware of any prospective bachelor’s degree program requirements within a specific discipline or for a specific institution when selecting courses within the Shiloh University Associate of Arts degree program.